GaloisInc/daedalus/docs/_sources/tutorial/extended-ex-stdlib.rst.txt

 * Parsers with names like ``UInt16`` and ``SInt32`` parse *either* big-endian or little-endian data, depending on the value of an *implicit parameter*.
-We haven't discussed implicit parameters in this tutorial; for more detail about them, see :ref:`implicit parameters`.
+We haven't discussed implicit parameters in this tutorial; for more detail about them, see :ref:`user-guide/implicit-parameters:implicit parameters`.

 First, the unsigned/signed integer parsers that depend on the implicit parameter ``?bigEndian``: